 Transportation in Savanna Portage State Park

-When inside the park, get a park permit for your RV, motorhome, camper, or whatever you are bringing along.
-The permit is available at the park office near the entrance.
-The park spans more than 15,000 acres, so you will need to drive a lot from getting from one place to another.
+When inside the park, get a parking permit for your RV, motorhome, camper, or whatever you are bringing along.
+The license is available at the Park Office near the entrance.
+The park is large, so you will need to drive to get from one place to another.
 Luckily, the roads are generally in good condition: wide and well-paved.
 If you RV camp in winter, you will have to drive some distance from your campsite to the park office to fetch drinking water or to use flush toilets.
 Sufficient parking is available at several locations in the park.

 Campgrounds and parking in Savanna Portage State Park